 This doesn’t mean we let the perpetrator off the hook by discounting the consequences of the harmful action.
 It means we free ourselves from the chains that come from resentment, anger, and revenge.
 Love is about healing.
 An act of love focuses our attention on our beloved, and their process of healing, not on the perpetrator and the need for righting the wrong.

 Emotions become very complex when we are pushed beyond our capacity, especially situations where we are experiencing trauma cause by violent crimes.
 My guess is, most of us would contemplate taking vengeance on a predator who harmed our child or spouse.
 Many of us would contemplate taking vengeance on a predator who harmed any child or innocent human being.
-These strong emotional reactions are not bad or something to change or push away—these reactions are part of being human.
+These strong emotional reactions are not bad or something to push away—these reactions are part of being human.
 It’s what we do with them that makes them toxic or not.
 When we can accept these dark or deeply charged emotions fueled by anger or rage, they lose power because they are made conscious.
 With acceptance comes a deeper self-awareness which gives rise to that space between our anger or fear and our need to react.
 Over time, as we seek deeper self-awareness, the pause or space between our pain and our reactions becomes the instrument which allows us to choose our most congruent response.

 Self-awareness, in part, is being aware of the emotions that arise inside us.
 Really getting to know what’s going on inside and what pushes and pulls on our triggers.
 What is going on for me?
 What do I feel?
 Where am I feeling this in my body—is my neck hot, is my face flush, are my hands shaking, is my tummy in knots?
 Why, do I feel this?
 What do I want to do with this feeling?
 Am I uncomfortable?
 Why am I uncomfortable?
 Am I afraid to feel this?
 What else am I afraid of?